Why Native Plants are Important for Bird Gardens

 Tips for Maintaining Your Bird Garden

 Maintaining a bird garden can be a rewarding experience, but it also requires some effort.
-Here are some tips to help you keep your bird garden healthy and thriving, and to attract a variety of bird species:
+Here are some tips to help you keep your bird garden healthy and thriving:

 1. Watering: Birds need water for drinking and bathing, so make sure to provide a source of water in your garden.
 A birdbath or shallow dish filled with water can do the trick.
 Remember to change the water regularly to prevent the growth of harmful bacteria.